 Can Goldfish Live in a Bowl Without a Filter?

-Do goldfish need a filter?
+Can a goldfish live in a bowl?
 Keeping goldfish in a bowl without a filter is not recommended.
 Gold Fish are messy fish, so having a filter in the fish tank is essential for managing waste buildup and maintaining water quality.

 A filter helps to keep the water clean and free from ammonia, nitrites, and other harmful toxins that can make your fish sick.
 It also helps to keep the water oxygenated and oxygen levels balanced.